CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Hello_World_-_Tokens_for_Strings.md

 [Statements](./../Components/For_Exchange/Statements.md) represent a party's fulfillment of one side of an agreement.
 The most basic exchange requires just two statements - one for the ask and one for the bid.
 We'll implement this first, then modify the implementation to support a pluggable validator contract.

-Statements have three main parts - an initialization function, inherent validity checks, and term finalization functions. ion The initialization function is called by the party offering what the statement represents, and performs all on-chain actions necessary to enact its finalization terms, as well as for any relevant validators to validate the statement.
+Statements have three main parts - an initialization function, inherent validity checks, and term finalization functions.
+The initialization function is called by the party offering what the statement represents, and performs all on-chain actions necessary to enact its finalization terms, as well as for any relevant validators to validate the statement.
 Finalization functions represent individual conditions of an agreement, and can be called by the agreement counterparty, passing in the host contract statement and a statement or validation representing their side of the deal.
 Checks are what finalization functions use to parametrically assess validity of other statements.
 Let's make this clearer with an example.

 To make a statement contract for ERC20 payments, we need the statement creator to deposit tokens into escrow, which are then available to be claimed by a valid counterparty.
-When other statements require ERC20 payments from a counterparty, they'll want to check if the at least a specified amount of a specified token is available for collection.
+When other statements require ERC20 payments from a counterparty, they'll want to check if at least a specified amount of a specified token is available for collection.

 ### Initialization
 We'll first implement statement creation via depositing an ERC20 token and specifying what's demanded from the counterparty.